mistio/localmail/README.rst

 Testing
 =======

-The test suite is very simple, it uses the python stdlib imaplib and smtplib modules as clients, rather than twisted IMAP/SMTP, so it's more integration tests rather than unit tests.
+The test suite is very simple.
+It starts localmail in a thread listenin on random ports.
+The tests then run in the mail thread using the python stdlib imaplib and smtplib modules as clients, so it's more integration tests rather than unit tests.

+I probably should add some proper unit tests and use twisteds SMTP/IMAP clients, but trial scares me a little.

 To run the full suite, use tox to run on python 2.6, 2.7, and pypy.
+Works in parallel with detox too, thanks to using random ports.

-To run the suite in the current version, or specific tests, use:
+To run the suite manually, or with specific tests, use:

 ::
     python setup.py test [-s tests.test_localmail.SomeTestCase.test_something]